 • Compiler in Registrar General of India.

-The Online Exam for SSC CGL 2021 Tier I exam was scheduled to be conducted from May 29 to June 7, 2021 but it has been postponed till further notice due to the surge in COVID-19 cases in India.
-The new exam dates for SSC Combined Graduate Level Examination – 2021 will be announced by the Commission in due course after assessing the situation.
+The Online Exam for SSC CGL 2021 Tier I exam will be conducted from August 13 to 24, 2021.
+Earlier, it was scheduled to be held from May 29 to June 7, 2021 which had been postponed due to the surge in COVID-19 cases in India.
+The new exam dates for SSC Combined Graduate Level Examination – 2021 has been announced by the Commission on July 2, 2021 along with SSC exam calendar.

 The schedule for the SSC CGL 2021 exam is provided below.
 Please note down the important dates related to SSC CGL 2021 exam.